 - Search the Service Learning Database for potential sites/agencies that are most interesting to you.
 You must be able to relate your experiences to the course that you are completing Service Learning with; therefore your instructor must approve your site before moving forward.

 - Once you have selected a site/agency you must contact a representative from that site/agency and meet with him/her to discuss who your site supervisor will be (this person will sign off on your “Service Learning Student Time Log”), working hours, potential job duties, fill out required paperwork, and complete any other requirements to begin service hours.

 - After you have met and established who your site supervisor will be, you need to complete the Service Learning Placement Confirmation form (click on the link and you will be taken to an online form).
 Please fill this out completely and click “Submit” when finished.

-- Briefly meet with the SL Coordinator, Michael Coleman, by Friday, February 6th in order for you to be eligible for the spring semester (your instructor may request an earlier date).
+- Briefly meet with the SL Coordinator, Lindsay Stokes, by Friday, February 6th in order for you to be eligible for the spring semester (your instructor may request an earlier date).
 During this meeting, you will be asked to fill out the Service Learning Assumption of Risk Form and finalize Service Learning plans.
 Be sure to bring a photo ID.

 - Once your paperwork is complete and you have met with the SL Coordinator, you will receive an email through your Nash CC student email account and be added to the Service Learning Moodle site.
 Please access this Moodle site as soon as possible – you will need to go here for further assignments.